It's Dr C N Manjunath vs Dr C N Manjunath in Bangalore Rural

 This Dr Manjunath holds an honorary doctorate and wants to fight the poll from Mumbai-based political outfit Bahujan Bharat Party (BBP).

-Two candidates of the same name in the fray is not a new phenomenon in electoral politics.
-But two Dr Manjunaths against Congress' D K Suresh in Bangalore Rural adds a new layer to the fight, which is being billed as high voltage.
+Two candidates of the same in the fray is not a new phenomenon in electoral politics.
+But two Dr Manjunaths against Congress’ D K Suresh in Bangalore Rural adds a new layer to the fight being billed as a high voltage one.

-"Our party is fielding candidates in some constituencies, including Hassan and Bangalore Rural.
+He said, “Our party is fielding candidates in some constituencies, including Hassan and Bangalore Rural.
 There is no pressure on me from anybody to contest.
 My party has given me the ticket.
-I'll file my nomination on April 2," BBP's Manjunath said.
+I’ll file my nomination papers on April 2”.

-The BBP Manjunath said he decided to contest because he wants to fight former Prime Minister H D Deve Gowda's family.
-Dr Manjunath, the cardiologist, is Gowda's son-in-law.
+He said he decided to contest because he wanted to fight former prime minister H D Deve Gowda’s family.
+Dr Manjunath, the cardiologist, is Gowda’s son-in-law.

 Reacting to this, cardiologist Dr C N Manjunath said this was an old strategy.
 “Wherever there’s a tough fight and the opposite candidates are doubtful about winning, they try such tricks,” he said.

 Having two candidates of the same name will not create confusion, Dr Manjunath said.
-"I'm representing a national party.
-Voters are well-educated and aware about such strategies," he said.
+“I’m representing a national party.
+Voters are well-educated and aware of such strategies,” he said.

 In the past, such ‘namesakes’ have done enough damage to alter electoral outcomes.